Category Archives: Homeschool

 We walked and read all the cool little signs they had telling what kind of tree was represented.

-Anna found a funny tree branch nub that looked like a saddle, so of course she had to “ride” her horse.
-Adam was worried that it would start raining so he decided to cover his head with his backpack.
+Anna found a funny tree branch nub that looked like a saddle, so of course, she had to “ride” her horse.
+Adam was worried that it would start raining, so he decided to cover his head with his backpack.

 (1) a lovely Gray Tree Frog on a Cypress Knee

-(2) I looked everywhere trying to find this little Caterpillar and could not get a positive ID but I thought it was beautiful
+(2) I looked everywhere trying to find this little Caterpillar and could not get a positive ID, but I thought it was beautiful

 (4) a young Bald Cypress Tree

-After we left the Cypress grove we walked until we reached a big bridge.
+After we left the Cypress grove, we walked until we reached a big bridge.
 The signs said Inner Loop, Outer Loop, and Sandhill Loop.
 Since I forgot to bring the map I took from the Info.
-Station we did not know how the layout was.The area by the bridge had a little picnic area where you could enjoy a rest and lunch.
+Station, we did not know how the layout was.
+The area by the bridge had a little picnic area where you could enjoy a rest and lunch.
 We decided to take the Sandhill Loop because it crossed the bridge where I took the pictures that are posted below.
 They reminded me of a postcard.

-We decided on our way out of Beaumont that we would go to the Village Creek State Park since it was where we were suppose to hike today.
+We decided on our way out of Beaumont that we would go to the Village Creek State Park since it was where we were supposed to hike today.
 I figured we could, at least, drive it so we can see what they have for next time.
-We get our Pass approved and go on in to have a look.
+We get our Pass approved and go on to have a look.
 They have a playground that we let the kids play at for a few minutes while Stewart and I look at the map.

 ~Becky~